vczh-websites/vczh/Espresso-DialingIn/README.md

   - Flow rate usually gets bigger when grind coarser.
 But when it is too coarse, the flow rate changes insignificantly.
 The espresso usually tastes worse at such range.
 - Higher temperature: slightly more extraction, less emphasized acidity, more sweetness.
 - Higher pressure: slightly more extraction, less emphasized acidity.
-- (very lighly but under testing) Higher temperature and pressure desolves material quicker, it decreases the flow rate but usually insignificantly.
-But when the ground is coarse enough, it could increase the flow rate significantly enough, and the effect reverses.
 - When grind coarse enough, the variating pressure/temperature profile might not have enough time to implement the variation.
 - When the thickness is good but there is a little bitterness, if a flat pressure leads to a consistant raising flow rate, it could extract less in the finishing and maximize the flavor.
 - Different bean needs to mix with different amount of milk, to eliminate the rest of the bitterness, while maximized flavor and thickness.